 It’s easy to recreate Chinese Hot Mustard at home.
-This is easy to make at home.
 The mustard will lose heat over time.
-So be sure to eat quickly if you want to enjoy the heat this packs.
+So be sure to eat it quickly if you want to enjoy the heat this mustard packs.

 Make Chinese Hot Mustard at home

 If you miss the robust, hot mustard sauce that used to be served at your favorite Chinese restaurant, then you need to try this recipe.
 It’s easy to whip up a batch of your very own Chinese hot mustard with just a few simple ingredients.

 Mustard is used in cooking and as a condiment on almost every continent in the world.
 It is thought that the Romans were the first to ground mustard seeds into a paste using unfermented grape juice.
 And the first recipe for mustard was found in an ancient Roman cookbook dating back to the late 4th century.